Trio found guilty of murdering five-year-old Logan Mwangi

 Logan’s stammer is said to have worsened, becoming particularly bad around Cole.
 He wet himself more frequently and began self-harming.

-Friends of the couple said Cole told them he did not like Logan, and others said his attitude changed after becoming obsessed with the idea Williamson had cheated with Logan’s father Benjamin Mwangi.
+Friends of the couple said Cole told them he did not like Logan, and others said his attitude changed after becoming obsessed with the idea that Williamson had cheated with Logan’s father Mr Mwangi.

 Medics made a safeguarding referral to the police after Logan suffered a broken arm in August 2020, with Williamson saying he had fallen down the stairs.